 - Wearing over-the-counter arch supports in your shoes

 If nonsurgical options don’t help you, your doctor may suggest one of the many surgical procedures used to treat bunions.
 However, most surgeries to correct bunions include bunionectomy.
 A bunionectomy involves correcting the position of the big toe by removing some of the bone and removing swollen tissue from the affected joint.

 Full recovery from a bunionectomy can take up to eight weeks, but in most cases, you can walk on your foot immediately following the procedure.

 Choose Progressive Spine and Orthopaedics For Your Bunionectomy

 If you have been suffering from foot and ankle pain associated with a bunion, it’s imperative to choose an experienced surgeon who you can trust to get you back on your feet and relieve your pain for good.
-Dr. Rai Kang is board-certified by the American Board of Foot and Ankle Surgery and specializes in sports medicine, trauma, and reconstructive surgeries of the foot and ankle.
+Dr. Steven Bernstein is board-certified by the American Board of Foot and Ankle Surgery and specializes in sports medicine, trauma, and reconstructive surgeries of the foot and ankle.
 Her background of extensive training and experience in foot and ankle trauma and deformities makes her the best choice for treating what causes bunions.